How can I reserve a spot on your waiting list for organic grass-fed beef?

 Do you deliver in the San Francisco Bay Area?

 We currently are not able to make deliveries.
-All customers pick up their orders at the butcher shop on a date coordinated by Turner Grass Fed Beef.
+All customers pick up their orders at the butcher shop when their orders are completed.

 Does Turner Grass Fed Beef offer individual cuts?